-Doze extends battery life by deferring application background CPU and network activity when a device is unused for long periods.
+Doze extends battery life by deferring app background CPU and network activity when a device is unused for long periods.

 Idle devices in Doze periodically enter a maintenance window, during which apps can complete pending work (syncs, jobs, etc.).
 Doze then resumes sleep for a longer period of time, followed by another maintenance window.
 The platform continues the Doze sleep/maintenance sequence, increasing the length of idle each time, until a maximum of a few hours of sleep time is reached.
 At all times, a device in Doze remains aware of motion and immediately leaves Doze if motion is detected.

-Critical system services are genereally set up by device manufacturers to be exempt from Doze.
-Users can also exempt specific apps from Doze via the Settings menu.
+Critical system services are generally set up by device manufacturers to be exempt from Doze.
+Users can also exempt specific apps from Doze using the Settings menu.
 However, exempting apps may cause battery drain on the device.
 By default, Doze is disabled in AOSP; for details on enabling Doze, see Integrating Doze.

-Doze support requires the device has a cloud messaging service, such as Firebase Cloud Messaging (FCM).
-External triggers events, such as cloud messages, can temporarily wake apps to do work while the device remains in Doze mode.
+Doze support requires that the device has a cloud messaging service, such as Firebase Cloud Messaging (FCM).
+External trigger events, such as cloud messages, can temporarily wake apps to do work while the device remains in Doze mode.

-Full Doze support also requires a Significant Motion Detector (SMD) on the device; however, the lightweight Doze mode in Android 7.0 and higher does not require an SMD.
+Full Doze support also requires a significant motion detector (SMD) on the device; however, the lightweight Doze mode in Android 7.0 and higher doesn't require an SMD.
 If Doze is enabled on a device that:

 - Has an SMD, full Doze optimizations occur (includes lightweight optimizations).

-- Does not have an SMD, only the lightweight Doze optimizations occur.
+- Doesn't have an SMD, only the lightweight Doze optimizations occur.

-The platform detects a device is idle when:
+The platform detects that a device is idle when:

-Doze mode does not engage when the device is plugged into a power charger.
+Doze mode doesn't engage while a battery-powered device is plugged into a power charger.